What to expect after you apply

 If your letter requests official transcripts or English proficiency documents, make sure these reach us by August 1 (May 31 for transfer student applicants).

 Don’t miss those deadlines!
-If we don’t receive your documents in time, your conditional acceptance will be withdrawn and you’ll have to reapply to the college at a later date.
+If we don’t receive your documents in time, your conditional acceptance will be withdrawn and you’ll have to reapply to the university at a later date.

 Waitlisted means you’ve been provisionally accepted, but our classes are full.
 The good news is, you’ll be contacted by our admissions team as soon as a spot becomes available for you.
 This could happen during the first week of classes, later in the fall semester, or in the winter semester.

 If your letter says your application was declined, don’t worry – there are several things you can do to increase your chances of being accepted next time.